 Since moving into its London office in 2010, UNIPEC has always demanded a lot from its internet connection.
-Working with financial trading applications such as Reuters and Bloomberg, the company required a robust back-up connection to maintain operation in case of any downtime, and so had paired a BT connection with a Luminet Wireless link for resilience.
+Working with financial trading applications such as Reuters and Bloomberg, the company required a robust backup connection to maintain operations in case of any downtime, and so had paired a BT Fibre connection with a Wireless link to Luminet’s Network in the Sky for resilience.

-In 2014, John Hurworth who is the IT Manager at UNIPEC, decided it was time to make big changes.
+In 2014, IT Manager John Hurworth decided it was time to make big changes.
 He explains:

-“Up until 2014, all of our computer systems were on site which meant that all of our dependencies were in the same building.
-We decided that we needed to move our computer systems into colocation data centres, connected with diverse circuits for full resilience.
-Using two data centre locations and two wholly separate telecoms connections would significantly reduce our risk exposure.”
+“Up until 2014, all our computer systems were on site which meant that all our dependencies were in the same building.
+We decided we needed to move our computer systems into colocation data centres, connected with diverse circuits for full resilience.
+Using two data centre locations and two wholly separate telecoms connections would significantly reduce risk.”

-It is normal to find commodities trading companies in the City of London.
-The area has lots of powerful cables already installed under the roads, serving the intensive requirements of the companies nearby.
-But UNIPEC’s office is in Shepherds Bush –in an area classified as residential and not only are the network connections inferior to the City, buy laying any new cables would cause significant disruption and require lengthy council approval.
+Commodities trading companies are typically located in the City of London; an area with lots of powerful cables already installed under the roads, serving the intensive requirements of the companies nearby.
+But UNIPEC’s office is in Shepherd’s Bush – a residential area.
+Not only are the network connections here inferior to the City, buy laying any new cables would cause significant disruption and require lengthy Council approval.

 Hurworth looked into all the options available in his search for diverse links into his two new colocation data centres.
 He comments:

-“I already had diverse primary and back-up network connections into the office, using Luminet’s Wireless network as the back-up, but now I wanted an active/active network set up.
+“I already had diverse primary and backup network connections into the office, using Luminet’s wireless service as the backup, but now I wanted an active/active network setup.
 I looked into all the options for fully diverse connections but ultimately a Fibre-only solution needed two different Fibre lines running under the road and we just didn’t have that in our area.
-A dig would be costly and cause a minimum of six months delay on the project.
+A dig would be costly and cause a minimum six month delay on the project.
 It started to become obvious that upgrading our Luminet connection might be the best option.”

-Hurworth spoke to the Luminet team to investigate boosting their 2MB back-up Wireless connection to a much greater 1GB circuit.
+Hurworth spoke to the Luminet team to investigate boosting its 2Mbps backup Luminet Wireless Pro connection (previously known as Fibre-Air) to a far higher capacity 1Gbps circuit.

-“Our Luminet back-up network had got us out of jail on a number of occasions, so we were confident in the technology and knew the team there to be both fast and professional.
-In order to upgrade the connection to 1GB, Luminet needed to replace the existing antenna on the roof of UNIPEC’s building, a process which went smoothly without a hitch.”
+“Our Luminet backup had got us out of jail on a number of occasions, so we were confident in the technology and knew the team there to be both fast and professional.
+In order to upgrade the connection to 1Gbps, Luminet needed to replace the existing antenna on the roof – a process which went without a hitch.”

-UNIPEC now has its active/active diverse network circuits, using a BT Fibre line and Luminet’s 1GB resilient Wireless link.
-Bothnetworks are in use all of the time, with a load balancer distributing traffic between the two connections and data centres.
+UNIPEC now has its active/active diverse network circuits, using a BT Fibre line and Luminet’s Wireless Pro 1Gbps resilient link.
+Both networks are in use all of the time, with a load balancer distributing traffic between the two connections and data centres.

-All of UNIPEC’s trading and market data comes through internet services such as Bloomberg and Reuters, and the networks carrythis critical traffic alongside every other piece of internet traffic in and out of the company.
+All UNIPEC’s trading and market data comes through internet services such as Bloomberg and Reuters, and the networks carry this critical traffic alongside every other piece of internet traffic in and out of the company.

 Summary of key benefits:

-- Fully diverse 1GB active/active network configuration connecting the two separate data centres.
+- Reached new heights with fully diverse 1Gbps active/active network configuration connecting the two separate data centres